ganbaaelmer/BF1-aimbot/README.md

 * Screensize (should be ok with default)

 HOW TO USE:

+1. open BFV game

-press SHIFT with Left Mouse button (Fire button)
+2. press SHIFT with Left Mouse button (Fire button)